 Conductor — Composer

 Jamison Stevens (b.
-2000) is a conductor and composer from Southern California.
+2000) is a conductor and composer from Redlands, California.
 He is currently pursuing a master’s of music degree in choral conducting from the University of Redlands, where he also received a bachelor’s of music degree in music composition.
 There he has studied with Cindy Snyder, Louanne Long, Anthony Suter, Andre Myers, Joseph Modica, and Nicholle Andrews.

 Collaboration has also been a significant part of Jamison’s work as a composer.
 With composer Timothy Cunningham, they have composed works including Hymns of the Nativity (2019), written for choir and orchestra for the 72nd Feast of Lights, as well as 12 and Change (2021), written for choir and piano and dedicated to Krista L. Newkirk, J.D. upon her appointment as the twelfth president of the University of Redlands.
 Jamison has also had his own compositions—including choral, vocal, and instrumental works—performed at recitals, concerts, and church services across the country.

 For commissions or collaborations, or to simply get in touch with Jamison, please contact firstname.lastname@example.org.

 Find recent updates and upcoming events involving Jamison's work

 As music composition students at the University of Redlands, Jamison Stevens ’22 and Timothy Cunningham ’22 have spent the last four years learning about different facets of the craft—from stylistic and technical tasks such as forming melodies, harmonies, and chord progressions to creating sheet music and engaging in the music production process.
 Last spring, when it was announced that Krista Newkirk would be the University’s 12th president, the pair began to think about writing a piece of music to mark the occasion.